 The criticality range is set by the most critical rule triggered, which is high.
 This sets the score's maximum and minimum range as between 24 and 44.

 Item Value

 Base Score +24

-Recently Linked to Malware +3
+Historically exploited in the wild +3

 Threat Score (Sum of above values) 27

 A SAID has many CVEs, none come back as exploited.